mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

     Knowledge](#personal-expression---funds-of-knowledge)
     -   [Building Identities as Game Makers](#building-identities-as-game-makers)
+    -   [Discussion - on assets and
+        participation](#discussion---on-assets-and-participation)
-    -   [Circulation of peers and helpers & playtesting](#circulation-of-peers-and-helpers-playtesting)
+    -   [Circulation of peers and
-    -   [Accessing Help and Documentation](#accessing-help-and-documentation)
+        helpers](#circulation-of-peers-and-helpers)
 -   [Discussion in Relation to Existing Research](#discussion-in-relation-to-existing-research)
     -   [GDPs and the sharing of personal experiences, identity and preferences
         (cultural) -](#gdps-and-the-sharing-of-personal-experiences-identity-and-preferences-cultural--)
-    -   [Discussion - on assets and
-        participation](#discussion---on-assets-and-participation)
 -   [Design stages or flexible design practices](#design-stages-or-flexible-design-practices)
     -   [Shifts in design practice](#shifts-in-design-practice)
-    -   [Design (not GDP) supports Flexible Design Practices - Discussion?
+    -   [Discussion on how design (not GDP) supports flexible design practices -](#discussion-on-how-design-not-gdp-supports-flexible-design-practices--)
-        MOVE?](#design-not-gdp-supports-flexible-design-practices---discussion-move)
     -   [NOTE - MOVED FROM ANALYSIS OF TH AND SH Vingette Describing design stages for this pair beyond this interaction](#note---moved-from-analysis-of-th-and-sh-vingette-describing-design-stages-for-this-pair-beyond-this-interaction)